teamswoduel/teamswoduel-site/README.md

 teamswoduel-site
 ================

-Wedding site for EJ and Swodei.
+This is Wedding site for EJ and Swodei. this website to totally responsive and you can use it on mobile also.